 • 10 biggest challenges you have ever faced and overcome

 • 9 learnings from these challenges

 • 8 activities and experiences that energise you

-• 7 people you’ll avoid because you find them toxic
+• 7 people or situations you’ll avoid because you find them toxic

 • 6 things you need to continue doing

 • 5 activities or thoughts you should avoid or minimise